Narges Mohammadi: Biography

-Mohammadi has been an outspoken critic of solitary confinement, calling it "White Torture" in her 2022 book of the same name.
-White Torture was translated into German as Frauen!
-Leben!
-Freiheit! ("Women!
-Life!
-Freedom!") in 2023.
+Mohammadi has been an outspoken critic of solitary confinement, calling it "White Torture" in her 2022 book White Torture: Interviews with Iranian Women Prisoners.
 In September 2023, she supported Mehdi Yarrahi after his arrest for the protest song "Roosarito".
+She was being held in Evin Prison when she was awarded the Nobel Peace Prize in October 2023.

-In May 2024, Mohammadi announced that she is facing fresh charges of offences against the state of Iran.
+In May 2024, Mohammadi announced that she was facing fresh charges of offences against the state of Iran.
+It was reported on 19 November 2024 that she had undergone complex surgery in Iran that saw part of a bone in her right leg removed over cancer fears, but she was returned to prison.
+She was granted a temporary leave from prison in December 2024 for three weeks to have medical treatment, following her earlier surgery for a potentially cancerous bone lesion.

-According to the BBC, in December she was released from jail for three weeks to have medical treatment following surgery a month before on a potentially cancerous bone lesion.
-In January 2025, she announced that she had finished writing her autobiography and was writing a book on abuses and sexual harassment against women detained in Iran.
+In January 2025, she announced that she had finished writing her autobiography, and was writing a book on abuses and sexual harassment against women detained in Iran.
 In July 2025 the Norwegian Nobel Committee reported that Mohammadi had been threatened with "physical elimination" by Iran.

+On 12 December 2025, Mohammadi was rearrested while attending a memorial ceremony for a deceased human rights lawyer Khosrow Alikordi in Mashhad.
+The Nobel Committee urged Iran to disclose her whereabouts.
+On 15 December it was reported that, following her arrest, which involved blows to the head and neck, she was hospitalized twice.